Open finance: Benefits

 Open finance has the potential to provide various benefits for consumers, small and medium-sized enterprises (SMEs), and financial service providers.

 Consumers

 For consumers, open finance can enhance welfare by increasing access to suitable financial products.
 It enables consumers to securely share their financial data with a wider range of providers, potentially leading to lower borrowing costs, personalized loan options, and more suitable financial advice.
 By facilitating the aggregation of financial data from multiple sources, open finance can also improve consumers' ability to manage their finances and make informed decisions.
 Additionally, it can enhance transparency and control by empowering consumers to make informed choices about how their data is shared and used.
-Open finance may be particularly advantageous for consumers with limited or "thin" credit histories, as it allows lenders to access a more comprehensive view of their financial situation, potentially leading to more favorable credit decisions.
+Open finance may be particularly advantageous for consumers with limited or "thin" credit histories, as it allows lenders to access a more comprehensive view of their financial situation and potentially leading to more favorable credit decisions.

 Small and Medium-Sized Enterprises (SMEs)

 Small and medium-sized enterprises (SMEs) can also benefit from open finance.
 By providing lenders with a more complete picture of an SME's financial health, open finance can improve creditworthiness assessments and increase access to credit.
 Increased competition among lenders, driven by greater access to SME financial data, can lead to lower borrowing costs and better terms for SMEs.
 Furthermore, open finance enables the development of more tailored and flexible financial products that cater to the specific needs of SMEs.